 Set-up the events function and add links to external ticketing platforms.
 Here are some ticketing platforms that you could use to sell or provide tickets https://www.eventbee.com/, https://www.eventbrite.co.uk/l/sell-tickets/, https://www.tix.com/ and https://www.meetup.com/.

 ✔ Introductory email

-You can find this in the Hub >Miscellaneous > Welcome email.
+You can set this up in the Onboarding section of your Console.
 For freemium apps, this is an excellent place to introduce the benefits of your paid subscriptions as well as welcoming new users.

 ✔ App/Community Guidelines